lamaplays/lamaplays/README.md

 ### heyo, its lama (lma)

-- studying computer scienece in UT
+- studying computer scienece in UT👩‍💻
 - interested in AI/ML, gamedev and 3D desion✨
 - you can  reach me through my [email](lamamostlyplays@gmail.com )<3